 To keep your cat healthy and happy, always make his dental health a priority with regular brushing and dental check-ups with his doctor.

-How to brush your cat's teeth
+How to brush cat's teeth

 Start by settling in one of her favorite spots, like a comfortable chair or a spot in the sun, and hold her in your lap so that she's comfortable.
+Turn off the phone so you aren't interrupted by the ring tone noise and the temptation to see who it is and interrupt your session.

 Then, occasionally touch her mouth and lift her lips before you start brushing to show her there's nothing to be scared of.
 If she's especially worried, you can try placing a bit of her favorite food or a little tuna water on her toothbrush or the tip of your finger to help her associate the brush with a positive association.

 Once it's time to brush, apply a small amount of water or pet-safe toothpaste onto a cat toothbrush, which can be found at most pet stores.
 You can also make natural cat toothpaste at home.
-(Never use human toothpaste on animals, because the fluoride can make them sick!)
+(Never use human toothpaste on animals, because the fluoride and other ingredients can make them sick!)

 If your pet absolutely won't tolerate a brush, a small bit of gauze wrapped around your finger will work as well.
 Next, open your cat's mouth and gently brush the cheek-facing parts of his teeth, along with the molars and canines.
 (But don't tell your cat she has teeth called "canines.")

-How often to brush your cat's teeth
+How often to brush?

 Ideally, your cat's teeth are getting brushed every day.
 If that's not practical or possible, however, any brushing is better than no brushing, so just do your best to brush them as often as you can.
-If her brushing is admittedly infrequent, be sure to disclose that information to your vet during her annual check-up, and definitely mention any changes you may have noticed in her health or behavior since her last visit.
+If her brushing is admittedly infrequent, be sure to disclose that information to your vet during her annual check-up and definitely mention any changes you may have noticed in her health or behavior since her last visit.